spider-themes/eazydocs/readme.txt

 EazyDocs Pro’s features include:
-- ** Single Doc Sidebars Content: **
-You can add any content to the sidebars of a single doc.
-Even you can add Gutenberg blocks, shortcode to the sidebars.

-- ** Bulk Doc Visibility: **
+- **Bulk Doc Visibility:**
 You can change the visibility of multiple docs at once.
 You can change the visibility of multiple docs to public, private, or password protected.

-- ** Bulk Duplicate Docs: **
+- **Bulk Duplicate Docs:**
 You can duplicate a group of docs at once.
+You can duplicate multiple docs at once and save your time.

+- ** User Feedback Notifications:**
+You can see how people are reacting, and responding to your docs in one place.
+You are just one click away from checking users' feedback on articles, and their comments.
+You can also switch between tabs to check either feedback votes or readers' comments.

+- **Single Doc Sidebar Area:**
+You can add any content to the sidebars of a single doc.
+Even you can add Gutenberg blocks, shortcode to the sidebars.

 ### Author ###
 Brought to you by Md Jwel from [spider-themes](https://spider-themes.net)